macguirerintoul/v4.macguire.me/content/projects/forecast.md

 ## Outcome

-[Forecast](https://forecast.macguire.me) is a cross-platform desktop app to help manage tasks.
+[Forecast](https://forecast.macguire.me) is a cross-platform desktop app that helps manage tasks.
+That's really all there is to it.

 <Showcase
   path="Forecast/videos/demo2"